Yazd: Climate

+Yazd has a hot desert climate (Köppen climate classification BWh).
+It is the driest major city in Iran, with a yearly precipitation amount that is less than 60 mm, and has only 11.5 days of precipitation.
+Summer temperatures are frequently above 40 C in blazing sunshine with low humidity, on 35.3 days per year the maximum daily temperature reaches or exceeds 40 C. Even at night the temperatures in summer are rather uncomfortable.
+In the winter, the days remain mild and sunny, but in the morning the thin air and low cloudiness cause cold temperatures, with 24.3 days per year in which the minimum temperature falls below 0 C.

+Dust events are not uncommon in Yazd, as they happen 52 days per year.
+Thick haze is much more common (135.8 days annually) and is more frequent in winter.

 Historical sites

 Yazd is an important centre of Iranian architecture.
 Because of its climate, it has one of the largest networks of qanats (underground water supply systems) in the world, and Yazdi qanat makers are considered the most skilled in Iran.

 To deal with the extremely hot summers, many old buildings in Yazd have magnificent wind towers and large underground areas.

 The city is also home to prime examples of yakhchals, which were used to store ice retrieved from glaciers in the nearby mountains.
 Yazd is also one of the largest cities built almost entirely out of adobe.

 Yazd's heritage as a center of Zoroastrianism is also important.
 There is a Tower of Silence on the outskirts, and the city has an ateshkadeh which holds a fire that has been kept alight continuously since 470 AD.
-Zoroastrians make up a significant minority of the population, around 20,000–40,000 or 5 to 10 percent.
+Zoroastrians make up a small minority of the population of Yazd, around 1,000 out of 600,000.

 The 11th-century brick mausoleum and shrine Davāzdah Imām is the oldest dated building in the city.

 Built in 12th century and still in use, Jame Mosque of Yazd is an example of the finest Persian mosaics and excellent architecture.
 Its minarets are the highest in the country.
 Tomb of Sayyed Rukn ad-Din is nearby the mosque.